wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

    `withDesign()` takes a a "Design": object whose keys are the names of the sub-components which belong to our `CaptionedImage`, and whose values are tokens (higher-order components) which should be applied to each.
-It returns an token which can be applied to our `CaptionedImage` to style (or otherwise alter) it's subcomponents.
+It returns a token which can be applied to our `CaptionedImage` to style (or otherwise alter) its sub-components.

    Note: in the above example we create *element* level tokens (`withCaptionedImageTitleEditor`, `withCaptionedImageImageEditor`) which we